 Many other academic-year and summer research positions are available through departmental and faculty grants.

-As part of its mission to provide a world-class liberal arts education that prepares students for success beyond college, Franklin & Marshall has transformed the traditional concept of "career services" by creating the Office of Student and Post-Graduate Development (OSPGD), which engages students beginning in their first year and continues to support them well after graduation with ongoing career advisement and professional development opportunities along with training on critical life skills such as networking, financial literacy, leadership and mindfulness.
+As part of its mission to provide a world-class liberal arts education that prepares students for lives of meaning and success beyond college, Franklin & Marshall has transformed the traditional concept of "career services" by creating the Office of Student and Post-Graduate Development (OSPGD), which engages students early and continues to support them after graduation with ongoing career advisement and professional development opportunities along with training on important life skills such as networking, financial literacy, leadership and mindfulness.
 In doing so, OSPGD helps students and alumni: